bevyengine/bevy-website/release-content/0.14/release-notes/10164_Meshlet_rendering_initial_feature.md

 });
 ```

 Lastly, a note on materials.
-Meshlet entities use the same `Material` trait as regular mesh entities.
-There are 3 new methods that meshlet entities use however: `meshlet_mesh_fragment_shader`, `meshlet_mesh_prepass_fragment_shader`, and `meshlet_mesh_deferred_fragment_shader`.
+Meshlet entities use the same `Material` trait as regular mesh entities, however, the standard material methods are not used.
+Instead there are 3 new methods: `meshlet_mesh_fragment_shader`, `meshlet_mesh_prepass_fragment_shader`, and `meshlet_mesh_deferred_fragment_shader`.
 All 3 methods of forward, forward with prepasses, and deferred rendering are supported.

 Notice however that there is no access to vertex shaders.
 Meshlet rendering uses a hardcoded vertex shader that cannot be changed.

-Fragment shaders for meshlets are mostly the same as fragment shaders for regular mesh entities.
+The actual fragment shader code for meshlet materials are mostly the same as fragment shaders for regular mesh entities.
 The key difference is that instead of this:

 ```rust
 @fragment